 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

-This Practice Note considers the rules of service and how they are impacted by Brexit.
-It explains why the Regulation (EC) 1393/2007, the Service Regulation continues to apply between the UK ‘s departure from the EU on 31 January 2020 and the end of the implementation period, referred to by the EU as the transition period.
+This Practice Note considers the rules of service as they will apply in the time period between the UK ‘s departure from the EU on 31 January 2020 and the end of the implementation period ie 31 December 2020, referred to by the EU as the transition period.
+It considers whether the implementation period can be extended, whether the service regime under Regulation (EC) 1393/2007, the Service Regulation applies during the implementation period as well as how to avoid uncertainty with service through the use of process server clauses.

 For a quick reference Brexit research aid that answers key questions on Brexit and includes helpful Brexit updates, research tips and resources, see: Brexit Bulletin—key updates, research tips and resources.